Valencia HR carries Orioles past Yankees 5-4 in DH opener

+“I think it was just a pitch that he knew was coming,” Sabathia said of the homer.
+“I probably should have went a different way right there.”

+The 37-year-old lefty is winless in his last nine starts against the Orioles since May 4, 2016.

-Giancarlo Stanton homered for the Yankees, who are in pursuit of first-place Boston in the AL East.
-New York got the potential tying run to third base with one out in the ninth before Zach Britton struck out Kyle Higashioka and retired pinch-hitter Brett Gardner on a grounder.
+Giancarlo Stanton homered for the Yankees, who got the potential tying run to third base with one out in the ninth before Zach Britton struck out Kyle Higashioka and retired pinch-hitter Brett Gardner on a grounder.

 New York is 3-4 against the last-place Orioles this season.
 As an example of the Yankees’ frustration, left fielder Clint Frazier cracked his bat over his knee after his third strikeout of the game in the eighth inning.